-• Designates a course that fulfills all or part of a General Education (G.E.) requirement.
+♦ Designates a course that fulfills all or part of a General Education (G.E.) requirement.
+See the General Education Program section of the catalog for more information.

-1050 Art and Society (6 sh) ♦
+1050 Art and Society (6 sh)

 This course examines at least one historical period in each of two different cultures.
 Students will be required to learn the methods for analyzing the artwork of that period and will also develop the historical and social science concepts needed to analyze the society.
 The course fulfills both the Fine Arts and the Culture and Society general education requirements.